gmac/constellation-js/README.md

 ## Const.Grid

 Constellation `Grid` is a constructor function that must be instanced.
-A `Grid` object manages a collection of `Node` and `Polygon` primitives.
+A `Grid` object manages a collection of `Node` and `Polygon` objects.

 **Const.Grid** `var grid = new Const.Grid( data? );`
 Constructor for a new Constellation grid.
 All grid operations must be invoked on a `Grid` instance.

+**Const.Node** `use... grid.addNode();`
+Constellation grid `Node` object; use a `Grid` instance to create and manage nodes.
+Nodes are basically just `Point` objects with additional attributes. `Node` objects have the following properties:

+- `id`: unique identifier for the node.
+Don't touch this.
+- `x`: horizontal coordinate of the node.
+- `y`: vertical coordinate of the node.
+- `to`: Table of connections to other nodes.
+Seriously, don't touch this.
+- `data`: A data object of user-defined data attached to the node.

+**Const.Polygon** `use... grid.addPolygon();`
+Constellation grid `Polygon` object; use a `Grid` instance to create and manage polygons.
+Grid polygons have the following properties:

+- `id`: unique identifier for the node.
+Don't touch this.
+- `nodes`: Array of node ids defining the polygon ring.
+- `data`: A data object of user-defined data attached to the polygon.

+### Const.Grid - Instance Methods

 **grid.addNode** `grid.addNode( x, y, {data}? );` or `grid.addNode( {data}? );`
 Adds a new `Node` object with specified X and Y coordinates, and an optional data object.
 Returns a reference to the new `Node` object.
 A data object may be provided as the sole parameter, if the data object contains an `id` property, that id will be assigned to the new node.